 Basenjis are small dogs that run with a racehorse’s stride and clean themselves in the same fashion as cats.
 Basenjis are inquisitive and very active.
 They need lots of exercise and canine activities such as lure coursing, tracking, agility, and obedience competitions to help prevent boredom and destructive behavior.
 Expect plenty of affection from a basenji, not so much if you’re a stranger as this breed is overprotective of their families.
 They get along well with their humans and other animals, yet can be argumentative with fellow basenjis.

-- Size: Basenji is a small-sized breed that grows up to 17 inches in height and weighs 22 to 24 pounds.
+- Basenji size: Basenji is a small-sized breed that grows up to 17 inches in height and weighs 22 to 24 pounds.

-- Life expectancy: Basenji tend to live 13 to 14 years.
+- Basenji lifespan: Basenji tend to live 13 to 14 years.